Carolingian architecture refers to the style of construction employed by the Carolingian rulers of northwestern Europe.

-One of the most prominent influences on the Carolingian architecture was the Roman legacy of Western Europe.
-Although Carolingians ruled Western Europe nearly three centuries after the collapse of Roman might, they still inherited much in the way of cultural and intellectual legacy of Rome.
+One of the most prominent influences on Carolingian architecture was the Roman legacy of Western Europe.
+Although Carolingians ruled Western Europe nearly three centuries after the collapse of Roman might, they still inherited much of the way of the cultural and intellectual legacy of Rome.

 This included the unique style of architecture which was employed in Roman construction.
 This is manifest in the fact that most Carolingian churches are basilica, closely imitating the early Christian churches built during the days of the Roman Empire.

 In some instances, Carolingian architecture also admits influence from the Byzantine Empire as well, especially from the buildings commissioned by the Byzantine emperors in Ravenna, Italy.
 However, Carolingian architecture essentially evolved a unique character of its own despite accepting such deep influences.

 A notable example of this is the use of westwork in a number of Carolingian buildings.
 Westwork is a unique architectural feature that refers to a grand façade on the western entrance to a church building.
 Carolingians extensively used westwork in a number of ecclesiastical buildings.